 This shouldn’t come as much of a surprise, as most organisations are recognizing the importance of team building and are trying to foster it in the workplace.
 However, building effective teams requires more than an abstract commitment to teamwork.
 It requires input from leaders and managers to foster it.

-Here are 6 secrets to building a more productive and effective team:
+Here are 6 ways to build a more productive and effective team:

 1. Set a vision, values, and goals for the team